Protecting community forest from smugglers a new challenge in Nepalgunj

 However, APO has declined the accusations.
 Inspector Nawaraj Pokhrel of the APO claimed that the consumers were able to catch the driver and tractor with the help of police.
 "We were the ones who caught the driver.
 The smugglers were successful in escaping after the consumers started making noise," claimed Inspector Pokhrel.

 On March 1, forest guards had found the marks of tractor tires in the forest during a patrol.
 That was when the consumers and forest officials came to know that there was something wrong in the community forest.
+While the four logs of Sal have been kept in Sector Forest Office (SFO), Kohalpur, many are still lying in the forest, according to consumers.
+The tractor driver has been taken to the District Forest Office (DFO).
+Chairperson Natka told Republica that it isn't hard to find the other smugglers after recording the statement of the driver.

 Smuggling has been rife in various community forests of Nepalgunj, Kohalpur and Ranjha.
 As the network of smugglers is spreading, it has been a great headache for the consumers.
 Tej Kumari Oli, secretariat member of the Community Forest Consumers Association laments that protecting the community forest has been a challenge.